HarmAug: Effective Data Augmentation for Knowledge Distillation of Safety Guard Models: experiments

 \citet{gfn-redteam} propose to fine-tune the language model $p_\psi$ with the GFlowNet objective~\citep{bengio2021flow}, which allows to sample a prompt $\rvx$ proportional to a reward distribution.
 The reward of the prompt $\rvx$ is defined as:

 where $\beta$ and $\gamma$ are positive constants that control the peakiness of the reward, $p_\theta$ is a safety guard model, and $p_\texttt{ref}$ is a reference language model to measure the likelihood of $\rvx$ to enforce the generation of natural sentences.
-Then the language model $p_\psi$ is trained with the following trajectory balance objective~\citep{malkin2022trajectory}:
+Then the language model $p_\psi$ is trained to minimize the following trajectory balance objective~\citep{malkin2022trajectory}:

 where $Z_\psi > 0$ is a learnable scalar approximating the partition function.
 Note that the training example $\rvx$ can be sampled from either the on-policy $p_\psi$ or off-policies such as replay buffer.
 However, computing the reward $R(\rvx)$ is costly due to the approximation of the expectation in~\Cref{eq:reward}.
 Each reward evaluation requires sampling multiple responses $\rvy$ from the target LLM $p_\texttt{target}$ and then calculating the harmfulness score for each $(\rvx, \rvy)$ pair using the safety guard model $p_\theta$.